biralavor/42_minitalk/README.md

 # 42_minitalk
-WIP - IPC (inter-process communication) between 'server' and 'client' process project at 42school.
+WIP - IPC (inter-process communication) between 'server' and 'client' TCP (Transmission Control Protocol) process project at 42school.

+This is a message-passing system, which has at least two operations and one method type:
+- (operation of) send a message (with fixed ou variable length size)
+- (operation of) receive a message
+- (methods of) a communication link:
+	- Direct ou indirect communication
+ 	- A-sync or Synchronous
+  	- Automatic ou explicit buffering

-It's about SIGNALS in UNIX ;)
+This project it's also about SIGNALS in UNIX ;)
 The communication between the client and server has to be done only using UNIX signals.
 In this project, it's only allowed two signals: SIGUSR1 and SIGUSR2.

 The SIGUSR1 and SIGUSR2 signals are set aside for you to use any way you want.
 They’re useful for simple interprocess communication, if you write a signal handler for them in the program that receives the signal. (source: https://www.gnu.org/software/libc/manual/2.34/html_node/Standard-Signals.html)

-# Basic knowledge
+# Basic knowledge about Signals
 **Signals** inform processes of asynchronous events.
 Signals it's a short message sent to a process, or group of processes, containing a number identifying the signal.
 It's similar a event listner in Java (a.k.a. signal handler).
 The Kernel determines the signal type. **Kernel** is the core interface between the harware and its processes, making a bridge communication, and managing resources as efficientle as possible.
 _No data is delivered with traditional signals._